Ōoku: The Inner Chambers: Ieshige

 Yoshimune, who had learned about the history of the Ōoku and Japan up to this point from reading the unofficial record, the Chronicle of the Dying Day, feared that she would be invaded by foreign nations with few men in Japan, and began efforts to eradicate the redface pox.
 At the same time, Yoshimune also made groundbreaking political reforms and was soon blessed with three daughters, and her rule seemed secure.
 However, Ieshige, the eldest daughter, had language disorder, while Munetake, the second daughter, was good-looking and intelligent, so much so that people suggested that Ieshige be disinherited and Munetake become the heir.
 Yoshimune, who knew that Ieshige's intelligence was normal and that she suffered from physical disabilities, declared that Ieshige would be the next Shogun, but Ieshige's character was distorted by the prejudice and ridicule she was subjected to, and she spent her days indulging in drinking and lust.
 The negative legacy of Yoshimune's rule, natural disasters, and the fact that Yoshimune was still alive and well as the Shogun Emerita, led Ieshige's rule to be regarded as incompetent as a Shogun.
 On the other hand, Ieshige's Chief Retainer, Tanuma Okitsugu, was recognized by Yoshimune for her insightful talents and began to play an active role on the political stage.

 After Yoshimune's death, Okitsugu followed Yoshimune's wishes and embarked on measures to combat the redface pox.
 She invited Aonuma, a mixed blood who had studied Dutch medicine in Nagasaki, to give lectures on Dutch studies to the men in the Ōoku, and gathered information from Hiraga Gennai, who traveled around the country.
-In the process, Aonuma came to the conclusion that preventive measures, rather than curative measures, should be taken against the redface pox.
+In the process, Aonuma concluded that preventive measures, rather than curative measures, should be taken against the redface pox.